tigrisdata/tigris-blog/blog/2024-12-05-case-study-beam/index.md

 # How Beam runs GPUs anywhere

-Where do you go when you need a completely custom, 7+ billion parameter model ready to serve inference requests in under 10 seconds cold start— without writing a Dockerfile?
-It sounds impossible, but [Beam](https://beam.cloud)’s serverless GPU platform provides performant, scalable AI infrastructure with minimal configuration.
+Where do you go when you need to serve arbitrary AI models in only 10 seconds notice?
+Especially without writing a Dockerfile yourself.
+It sounds impossible, but [Beam](https://beam.cloud)'s serverless GPU platform provides performant, scalable AI infrastructure with minimal configuration.
 Adding a simple decorator function alongside your code gets you GPUs-as-a-service.
 And it’s cheaper than running your own persistent